hcandelaria/trilogyed-interview/README.md

 ## Initializing

+* We we will be using the `starter_code` provided.
+Inside this folder we need to create a folder `output_data`, to store all the outputs.
 * Since we are not too far off what we have used so far, we can skip creating a new conda environment and activate our current conda env.
 Follow by installing the [citipy] libary.
 Keep in mind, generally speaking it's good practice to create a new anaconda environment to install the depencies we will be using.
   * `source activate [MyPythonDataEnv]` and then `pip install citipy` will do the trick.
     **or**